-The aggregate amount of compensation our key management (including directors) received from the Group for service as key management for the year ended December 31, 2022 was \$3 million.
-In addition, subsidiaries of Ardagh Group, which do not form part of the Group, incurred transaction-related and other compensation for key management during the year of \$nil.
-An aggregate of approximately \$0.3 million has been set aside or accrued for the year ended December 31, 2022 to provide pension, retirement or similar benefits to our key management (including directors).
-See "Note 26 - Related Party Information" to the audited consolidated financial statements included elsewhere in this Annual Report.
+The aggregate amount of compensation our key management (including directors) received from the Group for service as key management for the year ended December 31, 2023 was \$3 million.
+In addition, subsidiaries of the Ardagh Group, which do not form part of the Group, incurred transaction-related and other compensation for key management during the year of \$nil.
+An aggregate of approximately \$0.3 million has been set aside or accrued for the year ended December 31, 2023 to provide pension, retirement or similar benefits to our key management (including directors).
+See note 27 to the audited consolidated financial statements included elsewhere in this Annual Report.